nicolemccon/Airline_Project/README.md

 For the purpose of the separation metric, our interpretation of the above statement was that if a booking has to be separated in any way, then the total number of passengers on that booking will be included in the metric.
 For example, if a group of 5 makes a booking on a plane which seats 4 people per row, then the 5 passengers will be included in the separation metric due to the fact that they are sitting away from at least one member of their party.

 ## Testing
-The testing carried out has been covered in the separate document entitled "Airline Testing" (TBC) along with the accompanying testing.py Python file.
+The testing carried out has been covered in the separate document entitled "Supplementary Testing Document" along with the accompanying Testing.py Python file.